 The possibilities for fretboard markers are endless.
 A variety of shell materials and styles can add a distinct look to your guitar.
 Typically, Mother of Pearl, or Abalone is used.
 Small side fretboard markers are also installed allowing the player to see where fret locations are.

-The soundboard is the main component of the guitar that tranforms the vibrational force of the strings into sound.
+The soundboard is the main component of the guitar that transforms the vibrational force of the strings into sound.
 Different materials directly effect the type of sound the guitar makes.
+The bracing underneath has to be carefully "voiced" to maximize the woods' capability while sustaining structural integrity.

-The back and side tonewood does not have as large of an effect on the tone as the top does, but, in a sense, flavors sculpts the type of sound the top produces.
+The back and side tonewood do not have as large of an effect on the tone as the top does, but, in a sense, flavors and sculpts the type of sound the top produces.
+Bracing adds strength and resonance.

 The Bridge transfers the vibration of the strings through the saddle (Camel bone) and into the soundboard.
 The fundamental and overtone sounds then bounce off of the back and sides and out through the soundhole.